Keep the Campaign Costs Down

 Creating an ideal customer persona

-Here are some tips about creating your customer persona.
+Here are some tips about organizing your customer persona.
 Start with the following:

 - Pain points/Goals